 What is Jackfruit?

-Jackfruit is a nutrient-rich fruit grown primarily in India, Southeast Asia, Philippines, Thailand, Malaysia, and Indonesia.
-It's also found in South America, but not as popular as it’s in Asian countries.
+Jackfruit is a nutrient-rich fruit grown primarily in India, Southeast Asia, the Philippines, Thailand, Malaysia, and Indonesia.
+It’s also found in South America, but not as popular as it’s in Asian countries.

 The jackfruit grows on a large tree and is part of the breadfruit family.
 The main characteristic of Jackfruit is its hard spiked exterior and soft mushy fruit inside.
 It can grow quite big and can produce fruit as much as 40 to 50 kg.